-of different consumer groups
+- of different consumer groups - from mistakes and complaints?

 A 'no blame' workplace culture that supports everyone to learn from each other will help to • bout the needs improve standards.
 It is important to understand the cause of any mistakes as staff might need support in their work or for their physical and mental health.
 And, being open to learning and change means that both you and consumers will benefit from improved service and work quality.